bvalosek/pagodabox-wordpress/README.md

   [tunnel in](http://help.pagodabox.com/customer/portal/articles/175427) to use e.g. MySQL Workbench.

+### Getting Started

+* Fork this this repo, drop your plugins into `www/plugins` and themes into `www/themes`, and deploy to Pagoda Box.
+Real Simple Stuff.

+#### Via creating a new app

+* Add a New Application in your Pagoda Box dashboard
+* Select "Clone an existing repo"
+* Give it a great name.
+* Enter `https://github.com/bvalosek/pagodabox-wordpress.git` as the "Clone URL"
+* Let the infastructure build.
+* Clone your app locally `git clone git@git.pagodabox.com:my-app-name.git`
+* All subsequent pushes will re-deploy your site.

 ### Folder Structure

 The Wordpress site is hosted out of the `www` directory.
 This is the `document_root` for the first web component on Pagoda Box.

 The `wp-config.php`, `index.php`, and `.htaccess` are all setup to allow for a slightly different organization of the Wordpress files.
+This is all done to make the directory structure a little more obvious, as well as not require you to drop your files into the framework directory.

 Here is the setup inside the `www` directory:

 * `plugins/`: New location for all plugins.
 Relocated `wp-content/plugins` directory.
 Put all plugins here.